 Bashkir people stopped their nomadic lifestyle in the 19th century after political pressures from the Russian government.

-Birobizhan / Birobijan officially called the Jewish Autonomous Oblast is the first Jewish “state” (having had a various level of autonomy over the years), established 20 years before Israel by Stalin to basically get rid of Jews in the Western Soviet Union .
+Birobizhan / Birobidjan officially called the Jewish Autonomous Oblast is the first Jewish “state” (it had various levels of autonomy over the years), established 20 years before Israel by Stalin to basically get rid of Jews in the Western parts of the Soviet Union .

-He offered them a deserted swampy piece of land in the far eastern part of Siberia by the Bira & the Bizhan rivers next to China.
+He offered them a deserted swampy piece of land in the far eastern part of Siberia by the Bira & the Bizhan rivers next to China, hence the name Birobizhan.

 The capital of the Oblast is also called Birobizhan and its official languages are Russian and Yiddish.